harikrishna5334/Blogging-MERN/README.md

 ## Installation

-1. **Clone the Repository:** Start by cloning this repository to your local machine using `git clone https://github.com/yourusername/fullstack-blogging-app.git`.
+1. **Clone the Repository:** Start by cloning this repository to your local machine using `git clone https://github.com/yourusername/Blogging-MERN.git`.

-2. **Backend Setup:** Navigate to the `server` directory and run `npm install` to install backend dependencies.
+2. **Backend Setup:** Navigate to the `api` directory and run `npm install` to install backend dependencies.

 3. **Frontend Setup:** Move to the `client` directory and run `npm install` to install frontend dependencies.

-4. **Database Configuration:** Configure your MongoDB connection by adding your database URL in the `server/config/db.js` file.
+4. **Database Configuration:** Configure your MongoDB connection by adding your database URL in the `api/models` file.

-5. **Start the Application:** In both the `server` and `client` directories, run `npm start` to launch the backend server and frontend application.
+5. **Start the Application:** In both the `api` and `client` directories, run `npm start` to launch the backend server and frontend application.

 ## Usage